Skip to main content

 • Percentage of Homeowners: 70%

-• Canadians with a variable-rate mortgage or home equity lines of credit (HELOC) will be pleased to see rates remain stable, as will anyone looking to get or renew a mortgage this fall.
-They can now begin to think about the prospect of rate cuts on the horizon.
+• Although Canadians with variable-rate mortgages and home equity lines of credit (HELOC) will be pleased to see their rates remain stable, they will almost certainly be disappointed not to find any language about upcoming rate cuts in the Bank’s commentary.

-On November 15, 2023, the Canadian Real Estate Association (CREA) released the most recent data on the national October housing market, including sales activity, average price performance and overall supply and inventory.
+On March 18, 2024, the Canadian Real Estate Association (CREA) released the latest figures on the national housing market, including sales activity, average price performance and overall supply and inventory.

 Ontario home sales and price forecast